ruslanmv/ruslanmv.github.io/_posts/2022-04-09-How-to-run-WebApp-on-SageMaker-Notebook.md

 /home/ec2-user/anaconda3/envs/YourKernel
 ```

-However if we want to install to our enviroment by using our terminal we have to be careful, becase Sagemaker runs on their own container, then in the terminal of Sagemaker we have to load propertly the enviroment that we have created
+However if we want to install  new modules to our environment by using our terminal we have to be careful, because Sagemaker runs on their own container, then in the terminal of Sagemaker we have to load property the environment that we have created

 ```python
 Sagemaker = True